containers/fuse-overlayfs/fuse-overlayfs.1.md

 It is useful to share the same storage among different user namespaces and counter effect the mapping done by the user namespace itself, and without requiring to chown the files.

-For example, given on the host two files like:
+Take, for example, two files with the following user and group IDs:

 ```
 $ stat -c %u:%g lower/a lower/b